Baked Salmon with Maple Mustard Glaze (5 ingredient recipe)

 How to Make Baked Salmon

 It’s seriously so easy, you guys!
-I used to be intimidated by cooking salmon, but no longer!
-I always give my salmon a quick rinse under cold water.
+First off, I always give my salmon a quick rinse under cold water.
 It freshens it up a little and makes sure all the loose scales are rinsed off.

-Next, you want to pat it dry and place it skin side down on a baking sheet.
+Next, you want to pat the salmon filet dry and place it skin side down on a baking sheet.
 Top it with this glaze, or anything else you’d like to season it with.
 All that’s left to do after that is to throw it in the oven and bake it!

 More fantastic salmon recipes: